UWFront-End-Cert/html200-adopt-a-dog/README.md

 ## License

-Except as otherwise noted, the Alegreya, Vollkorn, and Work_Sans font files in "./Styles" are licensed under the Creative Commons Attribution 4.0 License.
+Except as otherwise noted, the Alegreya, Vollkorn, and Work_Sans font files are licensed under the Creative Commons Attribution 4.0 License.

 Except as otherwise noted, the rest of this project is in the worldwide public domain, released under the CC0 1.0 Universal public domain dedication.